Willians Astudillo: Minnesota Twins

 He has also played for the Caribes de Anzoátegui in the Venezuelan Professional Baseball League annually since the 2015–16 season.

-Known for an extremely high contact rate, Astudillo produced eight of the 30 lowest strikeout rates with a minimum of 100 plate appearances according to Baseball Prospectus' catalog of over 42,000 individual seasons from 2005–2018.
-He produced the lowest of all at 0.9% in Venezuela in 2011, second-lowest at 1.8% in Venezuela in 2010, and fourth-lowest at 2.4% in the Florida State League in 2015.

 On July 3, 2020, it was announced that Astudillo had tested positive for COVID-19.

-Astudillo appeared in just 8 games in 2020, gathering only 16 at-bats and batting .250/.250/.500 with 1 home run and 3 RBI.
-After the 2020 season, he played for Caribes de Anzoátegui of the Liga Venezolana de Béisbol Profesional (LVMP).
+He appeared in just 8 games in 2020, gathering only 16 at-bats and batting .250/.250/.500 with 1 home run and 3 RBI.
+After the 2020 season, he returned to Caribes de Anzoátegui of the Liga Venezolana de Béisbol Profesional (LVMP).
 He also played for Venezuela in the 2021 Caribbean Series.

-He has thrice been a relief pitcher.
-On April 17, 2021, he took the Los Angeles Angels' 8th inning 1-2-3 in seven pitches, with his slowest tracked strike being at 46 mph.
-Two of his seven pitches were so slow that the radar gun failed to track them.
-He again pitched in relief on August 26, 2021, when he pitched a scoreless 8th inning against the Boston Red Sox.
+He pitched twice for the Twins in 2021.
+On April 17, he retired the Los Angeles Angels in the 8th inning three up, three down on seven pitches, with his slowest tracked strike thrown at 46 mph.
+Two other of his seven pitches were so slow that Statcast failed to track them.
+He again pitched in relief on August 26, when he pitched a scoreless 8th inning against the Boston Red Sox.
 Astudillo ended the year hitting .236/.259/.375 with a career-high 7 home runs and 21 RBI in 72 games.

-On November 19, 2021, the Twins designated Astudillo for assignment.
+On November 19, the Twins designated Astudillo for assignment.
 He cleared waivers and was released on November 24.

 Miami Marlins

 On March 13, 2022, Astudillo signed a minor league contract with the Miami Marlins.
 He began the 2022 season with the Triple-A Jacksonville Jumbo Shrimp.

-On May 25, 2022, Astudillo was selected to the active roster.
-He made his Marlins debut that same day against the Tampa Bay Rays.
-Astudillo was the winning run for the Marlins' contest against the Washington Nationals on June 8, scoring from second base in the bottom of the 10th inning.
-He was designated for assignment on June 26 and was sent outright to Triple-A. On July 24, the Marlins selected his contract and he was promoted to the major leagues.
-He was designated for assignment on July 29.
-He elected free agency on October 6, 2022.
+On May 25, Astudillo was selected to the active roster.
+He made his Marlins debut that day against the Tampa Bay Rays.
+Astudillo scored the winning run for the Marlins against the Washington Nationals on June 8, scoring from second base in the bottom of the 10th inning.
+He was designated for assignment on June 26 and was sent outright to Triple-A. On July 24, the Marlins selected his contract and he was promoted back to the major leagues.
+After four starts in the infield, he was designated for assignment on July 29.
+Astudillo cleared waivers and was sent outright to Jacksonville on August 1.
+He elected free agency on October 6.

 Fukuoka SoftBank Hawks

-On November 11, 2022, Japanese media reported that Astudillo was signing with the Fukuoka SoftBank Hawks of Nippon Professional Baseball.
+On November 11, 2022, Japanese media reported that Astudillo would sign with the Fukuoka SoftBank Hawks of Nippon Professional Baseball.
+In 20 games for the Hawks in 2023, he batted .136/.220/.227 with one home run and 3 RBI.
+On December 1, SoftBank announced that Astudillo would not return, making him a free agent.

+Saraperos de Saltillo

+On February 8, 2024, Astudillo signed with the Saraperos de Saltillo of the Mexican League.
+In 29 games for Saltillo, he batted .252/.304/.311 with no home runs and 10 RBI.
+On June 4, Astudillo was released by the Saraperos.

+Rieleros de Aguascalientes

+On June 11, 2024, Astudillo signed with the Rieleros de Aguascalientes of the Mexican League.
+In 40 games for Aguascalientes, he slashed .319/.385/.438 with three home runs and 19 RBI.
+Astudillo was released by the Rieleros on October 22.